idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 Follow these steps to translate MXLIFF files in CafeTran:

- 1. Download the MXLIFF files from the Memsource Cloud account (Go to the project’s dashboard, check the files you wish to download and click on the Download button).
+ 1. Download the MXLIFF files from the Memsource online account (Go to the project’s dashboard, check the files you wish to download and click on the Download button).
  2. Create a working folder and copy the bilingual MXLIFF files.
  3. Translate the files in CafeTran and perform QA > Tags check making sure that tags are correct.
  4. Run Task > Set checked status for target segments.
 CafeTran’s “Checked” status is mapped to Memsource’s “Confirm” status.
  5. Launch Memsource Editor and connect with the same Memsource credentials (click [here](https://www.memsource.com/download/) to download and install it on your computer), and open one MXLIFF file at a time.
  6. (Recommended) Run Memsource’s QA checks and/or run bilingual file export/import operation as needed.
  7. Upload the MXLIFF file to the Memsource server via Document > Upload to server in Memsource Editor.
 Repeat for each file.
- 8. Finalize the project in Memsource Cloud.
+ 8. Finalize the project in Memsource Editor for Web.

 This last step generally requires the following actions:
  - Check that all files are 100% confirmed.